 What Does Vehicle Fleet Management Mean?

 So, what is fleet management?
-At its core, fleet management is simply the act of managing a company’s vehicle fleet.
+At its core, fleet management is simply the act of managing a company’s fleet operations.

-A fleet is considered typically as five vehicles or more.
-While business fleets vary significantly in size, those with 50 or fewer vehicles or that purchase five or more vehicles per year are typically considered a small business fleet.
+A fleet is typically considered to consist of five vehicles or more.
+While fleets vary significantly in size, those with 50 or fewer vehicles or that purchase five or more vehicles per year are typically considered a small-business fleet.

-The vehicles can be cars, pickup trucks, vans, or a combination.
+A fleet can consist of cars, pickup trucks, vans, or a combination.
 Companies that commonly operate fleets include (but are certainly not limited to!) food and beverage delivery, furniture or appliance delivery, laundry delivery services, flower delivery, and maintenance or service providers.

-Fleets aren’t only major corporations such as UPS.
-Many companies operate a fleet, whether they realize it or not.
+Fleets aren’t only for major corporations such as UPS.
+Many companies operate a fleet of vehicles, whether they realize it or not.
 A small brewery that just added its sixth truck is a fleet.
-So is an organics business that operates five pickups and three vans.
+So is a local organic food delivery service that operates five pickups and three vans.